 Learn the Power of Refinancing

 Some people go through life never learning this valuable technique, but it can save you a bundle if done right.
 Doing a re-set on a mortgage, student loan, or even a car loan can transform your monetary health in a matter of days.
-For instance, if you have education debt, refinancing it through a private lender accomplishes two goals at once.
+For instance, if you have education debt, refinancing it through a private lender, such as Earnest refinance, accomplishes two goals at once.
 First, you can consolidate multiple obligations into one simple loan with a single monthly payment.
 Second, when you do a refinance agreement, it’s possible to take advantage of better terms, a more favorable interest rate, and lower monthly payments.
 All of which means you stand to save money in both the short and long-run.